Publication 113, Coupons, Discounts and Rebates

 You may offer a discount club card for your store.
 Your customer uses the club card when purchasing various products.
 The price reductions associated with the club card are not part of your total taxable sales if you are not receiving compensation from a third party.
 Amounts paid by a third party such as a manufacturer to reimburse you for the club card discount are subject to tax.

 You may issue retailer coupons in paper or paperless form.
-When presented to you by your customers, these coupons allow your customers to buy products at a certain amount or percentage off the regular selling price.
+When your customers present these coupons to you, it allows them to buy products at a certain amount or percentage off the regular selling price.
 Retailer coupons do not result in compensation from a third party and are excluded from your total taxable sales unless your customer has previously given you compensation for the coupon.
-For example, the coupon was purchased as part of a coupon booklet sold by you to your customer, the pro rata share of the cost of the booklet represented by the purchase for which the coupon was given must be included in your total taxable sales.
+For example, if the coupon was purchased as part of a coupon booklet sold by you to your customer, the pro rata share of the cost of the booklet represented by the purchase for which the coupon was given must be included in your total taxable sales.

-Please refer to Regulation 1671.1, Discounts, Coupons, Rebates, and Other Incentives, for additional information.
+For further information, please refer to Regulation 1671.1, Discounts, Coupons, Rebates, and Other Incentives.

 Note: This publication summarizes the law and applicable regulations in effect when the publication was written, as noted above.
 However, changes in the law or in regulations may have occurred since that time.
 If there is a conflict between the text in this publication and the law, decisions will be based on the law and not on this publication.